Frequently Asked Questions

 Q: How do I find out what workshops will be offered?

 A: The schedule will be posted on the website in advance.
-You will also receive a program book and daily grid with a complete list of workshops and details when you attend the conference.
+You will also receive a program book and schedule grid with a complete list of workshops and details when you attend the conference.

 Q: What does it mean when it says a workshop is “restricted”?